getsentry/sentry-elixir/docs/config.rst

   Sentry starts its own hackney pool named ``:sentry_pool``, and defaults to using it.
 Hackney's ``pool`` configuration as well others like proxy or response timeout can be set through this configuration as it is passed directly to hackney when making a request.

+.. describe:: pre_event_send_function

+  This option allows performing operations on the event before it is sent by ``Sentry.Client``.
+Accepts an anonymous function or a {module, function} tuple, and the event will be passed as the only argument.

 .. describe:: context_lines

   The number of lines of source code before and after the line that caused the exception to be included.
 Defaults to ``3``.